kailaix/ADCME.jl/docs/src/index.md

     julia> Pkg.depots()
     ```

     The files will contain all the dependencies.

-    Step 2: Build `ADCME` mannually.
+    Step 2:

-    ```julia
-    using Pkg;
-    ENV["manual"] = 1
-    Pkg.build("ADCME")
-    ```

-    However, in this case you are responsible for configuring the environment by modifying the file
+    Copy the `deps.jl` file from your built ADCME and modify it for your local repository.

     ```julia
     using ADCME;